Are you new in the job market and wondering, “$35 an hour is how much per year?” You are not alone!

 That said, the gig economy has opened up variable work hours and passive income streams.
 What this means is that you can make $35 an hour around the clock, including the weekends.

-But for ease of calculations, let’s stick to the standards:
+But for ease of calculations, let’s stick to the standard and use the below calculator to get the estimated salaries:

 - 8-hour workday